Carrie Fulton Phillips: After the affair

 After Mrs. Harding's death, Mrs. Phillips relocated to Germany.
 Mr. Phillips died on July 3, 1939, at the age of 73, from heart disease.

 Carrie Fulton Phillips died on February 3, 1960, at the age of 86.
 She was buried in Marion Cemetery, next to her husband and infant son.
 Their daughter Isabelle and her husband William Helmuth Mathee are also buried in the family plot.
 Isabelle and Mathee had a son, also named William Helmuth Mathee (1920–1988).

 Following Phillips' death, the love letters to Warren Harding became the centerpiece of a court battle that pitted Phillips’ daughter, Isabelle Phillips Mathee, against nephews of Warren G. Harding.
-The Library of Congress publicly opened letters between Phillips and Harding on July 29, 2014.

-In a subsequent legal action, Isabelle Mathee joined the Hardings and received a temporary injunction that prevented historian Francis Russell's inclusion of the material in his book, The Shadow of Blooming Grove.
+In a subsequent legal action, Isabelle Mathee joined the Hardings and received a temporary injunction that prevented historian Francis Russell's inclusion of the material in his 1968 book, The Shadow of Blooming Grove.
 Ultimately, the court ruled the letters would be sealed until July 2014, at which time their contents would be made public.

-The material is now in the possession of the Library of Congress, with copies held at Ohio Historical Society.
+The Library of Congress publicly opened the letters between Phillips and Harding on July 29, 2014.
+The original material is held in the Library of Congress, with copies held at Ohio Historical Society.